Mymaqn/roadtopwn/challenge_writeups/ROPEmporium/README.md

 1. Spawn a shell through the control flow of the program
 2. Make the program print out the flag.txt file in the same directory

 Once one of these 2 goals have been accomplished I will mark the challenge as completed.
+It should be noted that all binaries assume that you have ASLR enabled.

 The goal of these write-ups is for them to be educational and teach ROP from the ground up.
 Although I do expect anyone reading this has a basic understanding of writing programs in C and some experience using Python.